Category

 Volume of actual soap

 I don’t know how to de-math this, but people who put together their own recipes for cleaners might want to know this.
-Bar soaps are 5% water; liquids are 61%.
+Dr. Bronner’s Castile Bar Soaps are 5% water; Liquid Castiles are 61%.
 The chemistry is a little different for both, but considering that a bar of soap weighs 5 oz, and thus 4.75 oz of it is soap, you would need 12.18 ounces (a little over 1 ½ c.) of liquid soap to equal the soap content of a 5 oz bar.
-Doing the math the other way, 1 cup of liquid soap equals approximately 2/3 of a bar (or 3.64 oz.) of Dr. B’s bar soap.
+Doing the math the other way, 1 cup of liquid soap equals approximately 2/3 of a bar (or 3.64 oz.) of Dr. B’s Bar Soap.

 Bottom line